Symmetries/Symmetries.github.io/_projects/n-dimensional-collisions.md

 Projecting higher dimensional objects into a 2D screen is far from a trivial problem.
-There are many ways to solve this, and this project will solve it by computing a cross section of the hypersballs.
+There are many ways to solve this, and this project will solve it by computing a cross section of the hyperballs.
 However, in the case of a 6 dimensional object, for example, a cross section of a cross section of a cross section must be computed in order to be displayed as an ordinary 3D ball.
 The easiest cross sections to compute are those which are perpendicular